berneezy3/MatClassRSA/README.md

 For more information regarding the toolbox, please refer to the user manual:

-# INSERT LINK To Manual here #
+* insert manual link here

 Sub-directories:

-/ExampleData - this directory will be created with the script:
+/ExampleData - this directory will be created when the script:

     /IllustrativeAnalyses/illustrative_0_downloadExampleData.m